Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Introduction

 where $\psi$ is a quantifier-free first order formula and each $\bQ_i$ is a quantifier belonging to $\{\exists,\forall\}$. \footnote{We refer the reader who is unfamiliar with model theory terminology to the book \cite{Poizat} for all the necessary background that will be required in this article.}\\

-Any first order formula $\phi(\bY)$ in the language of an algebraically closed field $k$ defines (in an obvious way) a subset $\Reali(\phi)$ of $\bbA^{n}$, where $n$ is the length of the tuple $\bY$.
-If the $n=0$ (i.e. the set of free variables $\bY$ is empty), then the formula $\phi$ is called a \emph{sentence}, and there are only two possibilities for $\Reali(\phi)$.
+Any first order formula $\phi(\bY)$ in the language of an algebraically closed field $k$ defines (in an obvious way) a subset $\Reali(\phi)$ of $\bbA^{n}$, where $n$ is the length of the tuple $\bY$.\footnote{Here, $\bbA^n$ denotes the usual $n$-dimensional affine space over $k$.} If the $n=0$ (i.e. the set of free variables $\bY$ is empty), then the formula $\phi$ is called a \emph{sentence}, and there are only two possibilities for $\Reali(\phi)$.
 Either $\Reali(\phi) = \bbA^0$, in which case we say that $\phi$ is True (or equivalently $\phi$ belongs to the first order theory of $k$), or $\Reali(\phi) = \emptyset$, in which case we say that $\phi$ is False (or $\neg\phi$ belongs to the first order theory of $k$).
 The quantifier elimination property of the theory of algebraically closed fields can now be stated as:

 \begin{thmx}[Quantifier-elimination in the theory of algebraic closed fields] Let $k$ be an algebraically closed field.
 Then, every first order formula

 in the language of the field $k$, there exists a quantifier-free formula $\phi'(\bY)$ such that